DMo-gh/ambiguity-covariates-interaction/README.md

+Repository in support of manuscript: Mo, D., Beekhuizen, B., Stevenson, S., Armstrong, B. C. (2025).
+Number of Senses effects are modulated by semantic and lexical factors: Evidence from mega-study analyses.
+[Manuscript submitted for publication]

 This project contains three folders for analyses:

 Input: include data used in running analyses scripts (e.g., megastudy data, covariate data)